Friday, January 30, 2009

 “Lady Stardust” attempts to bring the story back to music, though it’s hard to tell where the aliens come in.
 Still, it’s a wonderful piano performance.
 “Star” plows ahead, but it’s an unnecessary detour before “Hang On To Yourself”, supposedly the title character’s theme song (and indeed the opening number at all the concerts of this era).
 “Ziggy Stardust” crams all the details into three minutes, and goes directly into “Suffragette City”, which doesn’t seem to be about much of anything.
 “Rock ‘N Roll Suicide” takes us back to Ziggy’s demise, and ends the proceedings on a properly “showstopping” note.

 Some of the bonus tracks on the Ryko reissue (and subsequently the 30th anniversary double-disc) are worth a listen, notably the decadent “Velvet Goldmine” and “Sweet Head”.
 Demos of “Lady Stardust” and “Ziggy Stardust” have alternate lyrics, as do the early “Arnold Corns” versions of “Moonage Daydream” and “Hang On To Yourself”; in all cases, the album versions are the best.
 Completing the picture is “John, I’m Only Dancing”, a contemporary single that probably doesn’t fit on the album thematically, but is musically on the level of anything else.
-(The 40th Anniversary edition of the album apparently restored the music to the proper stereo channels.
-That was the limit of the CD version; a deluxe LP set offered the same, but added a DVD with 5.1 surround sound and other mixes of the album as well as “The Supermen”, “Velvet Goldmine”, “Sweet Head”, an instrumental of “Moonage Daydream”.)
+Ten years later, the 40th Anniversary edition of the album apparently restored the music to the proper stereo channels.
+That was the limit of the CD version; a deluxe LP set offered the same, but added a DVD with 5.1 surround sound and other mixes of the album as well as “The Supermen”, “Velvet Goldmine”, “Sweet Head”, and an instrumental of “Moonage Daydream”.

 David Bowie The Rise And Fall Of Ziggy Stardust And The Spiders From Mars (1972)—4